93lykevin/StokedExchange/README.md

 ## Technologies
 + React/Redux
     + Frontend is composed of entirely React and Redux to handle changes in views that react to changes in the state of the application.
-    + Redux states are set up to handle
+    + Redux states are set up to allocate proper state to React components as necessary.
 + Ruby on Rails
     + Backend is managed by Ruby on Rails using a PostgreSQL database.
 + Flask, Pythonanywhere, & Unofficial StockX SDK